Summarised guidelines for nominating a person for the Bronze Wolf.

 Additional guidelines for preparing the nomination

-Each section of the form needs to be completed fully with adequate information clearly articulating why this nomination demonstrates that the nominee has rendered outstanding service to the World Scout Movement over a significant period of time.
-It is expected that outstanding service at national level will have been recognised by the NSO. [approximately 200 words per segment]
+Each section of the form needs to be completed with adequate information clearly articulating why this nomination demonstrates that the nominee has rendered outstanding service to the World Scout Movement over a significant period of time.
+The description regarding any NSO service should not exceed 200 words.
+It is expected that outstanding service at national level will have been recognised by the NSO.

 Evaluation of the nomination